Research - Laboratory/Non-Laboratory, Staff/Administrative

 A cover letter is required for consideration for this position and should be attached as the first page of your resume.
 The cover letter should address your specific interest in the position and outline skills and experience that directly relate to this position.

-Previous research experience, clinic/hospital work or volunteer experience, and knowledge of the research process is.
+Previous research experience, hospital setting experience or volunteer experience, experiencing using Motivational Interviewing or other clinical work, and knowledge of the research process is preferred.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.